-- Equiano’s enslavement was fashioned at sea on Royal Navy ships.
-His adventures included service in the Seven Years War.
-In the 1760s and 1770s he saw action in the Mediterranean, the Channel and North America.
+- Equiano’s enslavement was enforced at sea on Royal Navy ships.
+He was a witness to the Seven Years War.
+In the 1760s and 1770s, he saw action in the Mediterranean, the Channel, and North America.
 He voyaged to the Arctic with the Phipps expedition and spent six months among the Miskito Indians in Central America.

 - After ten years of enslavement, at the age of twenty-one, Equiano had saved enough cash to buy his own freedom – at a cost of £70.
 To celebrate his freedom he spent another £8 on a new suit of clothes and threw a party for his African friends.

 - From 1767 onwards, Equiano’s home-base was England where he became the spokesman for London’s eighteenth-century Black community.
 He came to public prominence in the unhappy events surrounding the Sierra Leone scheme, where Black people were shipped to West Africa.
 He accepted the post of commissary for the expedition but was dismissed when he raised issues of corruption.